mtaylo12/emscripten-js-capi/README.md

 - make
 - python -m http.server

+the outline:
+- main.cpp calls calcey and printey, implemented in JS
+- the emscripten compiler is used to link in these two functions (using addToLibrary in the js and --js-library at compile time)
+- the emscripten compiler produces web assembly, javascript, and html to run the program in a browser

 the goal:
 - what's the best way to call calcey from inside of printey?